maurijlozano/scan_cluster/readme.md

 ## download_gb_from_tsv.py
 This scripts downloads the genomes by NCBI assembly accession number using NCBI's datasets.
 Requires datasets and unzip programs.
+## getGenome_table.py
+uses the genbank files to generate a Genome tables ready for publication with information of the genomes used in the analysis.
+## renameTree.py
+Renames the generated tree with the Genus species strain information extracted from the genbank file